 Preparing your children to go back to school is already challenging enough, but with the added implications of the ongoing pandemic, more families than ever will be struggling to afford the back-to-school essentials.
 And unfortunately, it seems as though costs are on the rise.

-Here are our top tips for saving money during the back-to-school season, which will help you avoid spending more than you have to!
+If you’re worried about the cost of sending your children back to school, here we’ve compiled our top tips for saving money during the back-to-school season which will help you avoid spending more than you have to!

 1. Avail of the Back-to-School Clothing and Footwear Allowance